carlfriess/DoritOS/report/Report.md

 ```
 <center>*URPC API*</center>

 Using `urpc_bind()` a process (the *client*) can open a new URPC channel by specifying the recipient process's PID and if LMP or UMP should be used.
 This is the only call, where this distinction needs to be made by a client of API.
-Automatic selection of the transport protocol could be implemented, but that would require the an additional request to init or a somewhat more complicated implementation of the binding mechanism.
+Automatic selection of the transport protocol could be implemented, but would require an additional request to init or a somewhat more complicated implementation of the binding mechanism.
 In our current usages this was never necessary and if it was one could always default to UMP (accepting considerable loss in performance when the processes are running the same core).

 `urpc_accept()` and `urpc_accept_blocking()` allows a process (the *server*) to accept an incoming binding request.
 The transport protocol is specified in the request and set accordingly.